Darcey Steinke

 Darcey Steinke (born April 25, 1962) is an American author and educator.
-She has written five novels: Up Through the Water, Suicide Blonde, Jesus Saves, Milk, and Sister Golden Hair.
+Her most recent memoir, This Is the Door: The Body, Pain, and Faith, released in February 2026.
+Her other books include the memoirs Flash Count Diary, Easter Everywhere and five novels: Up Through the Water, Suicide Blonde, Jesus Saves, Milk, and Sister Golden Hair.
+She has been a Henry Hoyns Fellow, a Stegner Fellow, Writer-in-Residence at the University of Mississippi and on the long list of the Independent Book Award and the Arles Author Prize.
 Steinke has also served as a lecturer at Princeton University, the American University of Paris, New School University, Barnard College, the University of Mississippi, and Columbia University.
+She lives with her husband in Brooklyn.

 Early life

 Steinke, born in Oneida, New York, on April 25, 1962, is the daughter of a Lutheran minister.
 Steinke grew up in upstate New York; Connecticut; Philadelphia; and Roanoke, Virginia.

 She is a graduate of Cave Spring High School, Goucher College, and the University of Virginia, where she received a Master of Fine Arts in creative writing.
 Steinke completed a Stegner Fellowship at Stanford University.

 Career

 Writing

-She is the author of five novels, Up Through the Water, Suicide Blonde, Jesus Saves, and Milk, and the spiritual memoir Easter Everywhere.
-Her fifth novel, Sister Golden Hair, was published by Tin House Books in October 2014.
+She is the author of five novels, Up Through the Water, Suicide Blonde, Jesus Saves, Milk, and Sister Golden Hair, and the spiritual memoir Easter Everywhere.
+Her most recent memoir, This Is the Door: The Body, Pain, and Faith, was published by Harper Collins in February 2026, and explores how humans and society reckon with pain through the lenses of science, philosophy, religion, spirituality, and art.

 Steinke co-edited the collection of essays Joyful Noise: The New Testament Revisited with Rick Moody.
 Steinke has written extensively on art and literature and has contributed to Spin Magazine, covering the David Koresh Branch Davidian story and contributing a 1993 cover story on Kurt Cobain.
 In addition, she has a web project called blindspot which was part of the Whitney Biennial in 2000.
 Her novels Up Through the Water and Jesus Saves were selected as New York Times Notable Books of the Year.

 Steinke's prose has been said to "repeatedly hint at the divine in tangible things."
 According to a Washington Post book review of Steinke's novel Milk, "Steinke writes some beautifully mystical descriptions of sexual encounters, and the conjunction of sex and the spirit, bodies and souls, is fascinating."

 Steinke's writing has appeared in The New York Times Magazine, The Boston Review, Vogue, Spin Magazine, The Washington Post, Chicago Tribune, and The Guardian.